jamesmeneghello/pynab/README.md

     things, newznab conversion will just copy - but better to be safe.

-Pynab can transfer some data across from Newznab - notably your groups (and settings), any regexes, blacklists, categories and TVRage/IMDB data, as well as user details and current API keys.
+Pynab can transfer some data across from Newznab - notably your groups (and settings), categories and TVRage/IMDB data, as well as user details and current API keys.
 This means that your users should only experience downtime for a short period, and don't have to regenerate their API keys.
 Hate your users?
 No problem, they won't even notice the difference and you don't even have to tell them.

-To convert from a Newznab installation, you should first enter the details of your MySQL installation into config.py, and read the comment at the top of scripts/convert_from_newznab.py.
-You may need to delete duplicate data in certain tables before running a conversion.

 To run the conversion, first follow the normal installation instructions.
 Then:

-    > python3 scripts/convert_from_newznab.py
+    > python3 scripts/convert_from_newznab.py <mysql hostname> <newznab db>

+run --help for additional options.

 This will copy over relevant data from your Newznab installation.
 Because Pynab's method of storing NZBs and metadata is very different to Newznab, we can't do a direct releases table